sidburdwan/CRUDPHP/README.md

 # CRUDPHP
 Basic CRUD operation in Core PHP
+Step 1: Unzip the folder
-At first import the SQL file then use the code for CRUD operation
+step 2: Import the SQL file
+Step 3: Paste the code into the specific folder
+Step 4: Run the code